Martin McGuinness: Personal life

+McGuinness's mother was from Donegal in the northwest of Ireland.
+She moved to Derry to work in a shirt factory.
+It was in Derry that she met McGuinness's father.

 One of McGuinness's middle names, Pacelli, is after Pope Pius XII (Eugenio Pacelli).

 McGuinness attended St. Eugene's Primary School and later the Christian Brothers technical college, leaving school at the age of 15.

 McGuinness married Bernadette Canning in 1974; they had four children, two girls and two boys.
 He was a fan of the Derry Gaelic football and hurling teams and played both sports when he was younger.
 He grew up just 50 metres from Celtic Park, the home of Derry's Gaelic Athletic Association.
 His older brother Tom played Gaelic football for Derry.
 He supported Derry City F.C. where his younger brother Paul played for the Candystripes.

 McGuinness supported Manchester United from the age of eight.
 McGuinness also had an interest in cricket – sometimes extending his support to the England cricket team, as well as that of Ireland.

 In March 2019, McGuinness was posthumously awarded a certificate of honour by mayor of San Francisco London Breed for his "courageous service in the military."
 The nomination had been made by the United Irish Societies who had appointed him honorary marshal in the St. Patrick's Day parade.
 Breed apologised two days later following controversy.

 Health concerns and death

-McGuinness was a member of the Pioneer Total Abstinence Association, which meant that he did not drink alcohol.

 In December 2016, McGuinness was advised against making a planned visit to China on medical grounds, initially announcing that this was due to "unforeseen personal circumstances."
 After subsequent tests, he was told that he was suffering from "a very serious illness."
 McGuinness and Sinn Féin declined to give details of his illness to the media.
-In January 2017, The Irish Times disclosed that McGuinness was suffering from amyloidosis, a rare incurable disease that affects organs.
+In January 2017, The Irish Times disclosed that McGuinness was suffering from amyloidosis, a rare incurable disease that affects the internal organs.
 McGuinness complained that the Times had breached his privacy and that the paper had inaccurately reported the condition as genetic, thereby causing distress to his family.

 On 6 March 2017, McGuinness was hospitalised at Derry's Altnagelvin Area Hospital due to ill health.
 He died on 21 March, at the age of 66.